patrickfrey/mewa/doc/faq.md

 	};
 };
 ```
-When relying on one traversal of the AST to emit code, we can only implement an access scheme following the order of definitions like this:
+When relying on a single pass traversal of the AST to emit code, an order of definitions like the following is required:
 ```
 class A {
 	class B {